Former Iranian Hostages Urge Sweden to Swap Medical Aid for Djalali

-Sweden should export medical equipment that Iran needs in exchange for the Swedish-Iranian Ahmadreza Djalali, who is imprisoned in Tehran.
-This is proposed by 21 people in Iran, in an open letter to Prime Minister Ulf Kristersson, which TT has taken part of.
+Sweden should export medical equipment that Iran needs in exchange for Swedish-Iranian Ahmadreza Djalali, who is imprisoned in Tehran.
+This is suggested by 21 people who were previously imprisoned in an open letter to Prime Minister Ulf Kristersson (The Moderate Party).

 Photo: Privat/TT

-"This moment offers a rare opportunity for dual humanitarian efforts" the former prisoners write in the letter, and urge the country to resolve the sanctions-related obstacles blocking the export of the dressings.
+"This moment offers a rare chance for dual humanitarian efforts", the former prisoners write in the letter and urge Sweden to resolve the sanction-related obstacles blocking the export of dressings.

-The letter writers, who all sat in Evin Prison where Djalali has been imprisoned since 2016, interpret Araghchi's statement as saying that such a solution is not only feasible but also welcome.
+The letter writers, who all sat in Evin Prison where Djalali has been imprisoned since 2016, interpret Araghchi's statement as not only feasible but also welcome.

-Exchanging a prisoner for medical equipment could also serve as a model for other European countries whose citizens have been arbitrarily detained by Iran, according to the letter writers.
+Exchanging a prisoner for medical equipment could, according to the letter, also serve as a model for other European countries whose citizens have been arbitrarily detained in Iran.

-Among the signatories are, among others, Swedish Johan Floderus, who was released in a notable prisoner exchange with Iran in the summer of 2024.
+Among those who have signed the letter are, among others, Swedish Johan Floderus, who was released in a highly publicized prisoner swap with Iran in the summer of 2024.

 Ahmadreza Djalali is a doctor and researcher in disaster medicine.
-He defended his thesis at Karolinska Institutet in 2012.
+He defended his dissertation at the Karolinska Institute in 2012.

 In 2016, he was arrested in Iran, where he had traveled to participate in a seminar on disaster medicine.
-He has since been sentenced to death for allegations that he has always denied.
+He has since been sentenced to death for espionage charges that he has always denied.

 Djalali became a Swedish citizen in 2018.

-But when Sweden carried out a prisoner exchange with Iran in 2024, to bring home Swedish citizens in exchange for the Iranian Hamid Noury, who was sentenced to life in Sweden, he was left behind.
+But when Sweden carried out a prisoner exchange with Iran in 2024, to bring home Swedish citizens in exchange for the Iranian Hamid Noury, who was sentenced to life in Sweden, Djalali was left.
 According to the Swedish government, Iran did not even want to discuss his case in the negotiations.

-During the more than nine years he has been imprisoned in the notorious Evin Prison in Tehran, his health has deteriorated significantly.
-In May 2025, he suffered a heart attack.
+During the more than nine years he has been sitting in the notorious Evin Prison in Tehran, his health has deteriorated severely.
+Earlier in May, he suffered a heart attack.

 Loading related articles...